-Nashad Mackey enters his first season with the USC Upstate men's basketball program in 2024-25.
+Nashad Mackey enters his second season with the USC Upstate men's basketball program in 2025-26.

 Mackey joins the Spartans after helping UT Martin to its first Ohio Valley Conference Regular Season Championship in his lone season in West Tennessee, helping the Skyhawks to a program-record 14 conference victories and 21 victories overall.
 Charged with heading up UT Martin's player development, he mentored three All-OVC players as guard Jordan Sears (First Team) and forwards Jacob Crews (First Team & All-Newcomer) and Issa Muhammad (Second Team) brought home honors.